 The email header is a crucial element that can make a great first impression on email recipients and enhance overall marketing emails’ success rates.
 But a study shows that, in 2020 and 2021, people spent an average of 11.8 and 10 seconds reading brand emails.
-Furthermore, the data indicate that the number may fall in 2022 and later.
 This decline happens due to a lack of a proper email marketing strategy.
 Nowadays, there are too many email marketing campaigns by different brands, and people need more time to check them.
 So if any email campaign is lengthy or created in an old-school way, it will get less attention from the email recipients.

 What is an email header?

 First, let us clear up some possible confusion about the email header.
 Technically, the email header is a small piece of code in an HTML email that consists of essential details to authenticate an email message.
 However, all this code is usually invisible to the email reader.